Norumbega Park: History

+Electric Fountain, one of the largest of its kind, is a copy of the Oriental Mystery and is capable of over 200 different combinations of geysers, cascades, single streams, fans, sprays, and gold and silver rain, colored and illuminated with electric lights.
+An electrical effect has been added to the fountain basin.
+It skirts the edge of the pool and consists of a sluice-way with 75 openings.
+Over each opening, a broad, fan-shaped spray of water is thrown at an angle of 45 degrees, while colored electric lights reflect through the sprays from underneath.

 Norumbega Park's success continued through the 1920s and beyond.
 In addition to the original carousel, new attractions were added including bumper cars, a Caterpillar ride and a huge Ferris wheel.

 Riverside Recreation Grounds

 In the early 1900s, the "Lakes District" of the Charles was the most heavily canoed stretch of water on earth.
 More than 5000 canoes were berthed along its 5.8 mi length.
 Norumbega Park, along with Riverside Recreation Grounds in Weston and more than a dozen other local recreational facilities in Newton and Waltham, made the Lakes District locally famous for recreation, athletic competition and fun.

 Totem Pole Ballroom

 In 1930, as buses replaced the trolleys that ran along Commonwealth Avenue, the Great Steel Theater was converted into the Totem Pole Ballroom.
 Although more than a hundred ballrooms were advertising in the Boston newspapers, the Totem Pole was a premier facility.
 Over the course of three decades, the Totem Pole Ballroom featured the most celebrated entertainers in the United States, particularly during the swing era.
 Music from the ballroom was nationally broadcast over the ABC, CBS and NBC radio networks.
 Famous acts that appeared at the Totem Pole Ballroom include: